ManfredWisniewski/wit.ansible-tpl/README.md

 - `roles/<your_role>/molecule/default/` — Molecule scenario.

 ## Quickstart
-- Rename this repository to the name of your role `your_role/`.
+- Clone this repository using the template functionality and give it your name `your_role/`.
 - Declare dependencies in:
   - `your_role/meta/main.yml` (role deps, if truly required)
 - Install deps:
   ```bash
   ansible-galaxy install -r requirements.yml
   ```
+- Add some logic to `your_role/tasks/main.yml`.
 ## Variables
 - Put shared defaults in `your_role/defaults/main.yml`.
 - Keep variables modular and prefixed, e.g. `your_role_*`.